mtorres253/mtorres253.github.io/chapt-2/index.md

  Self compassion is:
-- Having empathy for yourself and understanding of your own suffering -Sitting with your own imperfection
+- Having empathy for yourself and understanding of your own suffering
+- Sitting with your own imperfection
--Understanding your mistakes in the larger context
+- Understanding your mistakes in the larger context

 # Practice